-to your SureCare Concessionary plan.
+to your SuperCare plan.

 Thank you for choosing us to help you take care of your health.
-This policy document sets out the benefits of your SureCare Concessionary plan and it also provides information you need to make the most of your Southern Cross membership.
+This policy document sets out the benefits of your SuperCare plan.

-The SureCare Concessionary plan
+The SuperCare plan

-SureCare Concessionary provides cover for cancer care, surgical treatment, consultations, diagnostic imaging, tests, non-surgical treatment and day-to-day treatment, as well as the other healthcare services listed in the Coverage Tables.
-An excess of \$50 or \$300 may apply.
+SuperCare provides a contribution towards cancer care, surgical treatment, diagnostic imaging, tests, consultations, non-surgical treatment and day-to-day treatment as well as, the other healthcare services listed in the Coverage Tables.